-This topic describes invocation methods, concurrency, limits, and retry mechanism for functions.
+This topic describes the invocation methods, concurrency, limits, and retry mechanism for functions.

 You can invoke a function in the following ways:

 - Synchronous invocation: After an event is processed by a function, the result is directly returned.
-For example, invoking a function in the console is a synchronous invocation.
+For example, invoking a function in the Function Compute console is a synchronous invocation.

-- When you use the fcli tool or an SDK to invoke a function, you can specify whether to use synchronous or asynchronous invocation.
+- When you use Function Compute Command Line Interface (fcli) or an SDK to invoke a function, you can specify whether to synchronously or asynchronously invoke the function.

-- The limits on inbound events are different for synchronous and asynchronous invocation.
+- The limits on inbound events are different for synchronous and asynchronous invocations.
 For more information, see Limits on resource usage.

 Execution concurrency is the number of concurrent invocations of a function in a specified period of time.
 You can use the following formula to estimate the execution concurrency: